 Playing all day with a bunch of kids sounds amazing right?
 Some might think that’s all we do in our primary classrooms but we know the truth.
 If our job were only that easy.
 Obviously, we have standards and benchmarks that our job requires us to get our students to master on top of the other plethora of responsibilities we hold.
 So how do we make time to play?
 We turn their lessons into games!
 We give students choices of fun activities to practice skills!
 We welcome all the hands-on learning!

 If you walk into a classroom and see students playing with magnetic wands, stretching out slinkies, mashing Play Doh with wooden mallets, racing race cars, and pretending to be detectives with magnifying glasses, you might think you took a wrong turn and instead are at a children’s museum.
 These kids are playing and can’t be learning academic content right?
 WRONG!
 What if they were doing all of these fun things, while at the same time mastering crucial reading skills?
-Well they can be with THIS hands on blending and segmenting bundle that allows kids to do all of those things!
+Well they can be with THESE hands on blending and segmenting activities that allow kids to do all of those things!
 It also works wonders on their reading growth and no one is ever mad at that.

 What’s a great way to foster imagination in the classroom?
 Insert a super interesting problem solving challenge.
 What if you set the stage for your kids to pretend to be locked in a room that they needed to escape.
 In order to escape, they have to critically think to find clues.
 Those clues will give them codes to enter into the locks that allow them freedom!
 But we’re in a classroom.
 And again- the standards.
 So how do we do all of that imagining and hunting and solving AND master skills?
 I’ll tell you- Digital Escape Rooms.

-This works no matter what classroom situation you’re in- virtual, hybrid, or in person!
 Students have a BLAST with this digital escape room searching for clues and unlocking secret codes.
 They complete activities that review Addition and Subtraction within 20, Word Problems, and Unknown Addends.
 It can be used with students in small groups, they can do it individually at home or as an independent practice activity, or the entire class can take the plunge together.
 There is an easy QR Code log on and each activity includes a voice recording should they need help reading.
 Fun on fun on fun.

 The Gift of Games

 A little competition never hurt anyone.
 And who doesn’t love playing games?
 Board games, bingo, and bump are just some of the fun games we love to play in our class.
 There are so many different games to play while adding in academic content.
 Whether it’s a low-prep snowball fight like ones talked about in this post, or some engaging boom cards like these that students can play on a tablet or computer, games serve as an easy way to incorporate fun into our learning.
 Check out this fun bump game to practice shapes!
 Grab it FREE below!

 Board games can be used to cover an array of skills.
 Laminate a bunch of boards to rotate out, add some dice and play pieces, and you’ve got yourself loads of fun and skill practice!
 Looking to spread some love?
 Help students master long vowels with that tricky silent “E” with THESE LOVE-ly board games!
 How about helping spring come faster by bringing out some garden theme graphing games?